JiHong88/suneditor/README.md

 editor.core; // core object (The core object contains "util" and "functions".) editor.util; // util object

+// Reset the buttons on the toolbar.
+(Editor is not reloaded)
+// You cannot set a new plugin for the button. editor.setToolbarButtons([
+    [':moreText-More Text-default.more_horizontal', 'bold', 'underline', 'strike', 'subscript', 'superscript'], ['undo', 'redo']
+]);

-// Add or reset option property editor.setOptions({
+// Add or reset option property.
+(Editor is reloaded) editor.setOptions({
     minHeight: '300px',
     buttonList: [